arahi7860/database-seeding/README.md

 #### Fetch Request

 Use the `fetch()` method to retrieve data on **all countries** from the REST Countries API and console log the data.
 This is something you done many times in the past, so it should be familiar!
-We can program this fucntionality the same way we have done many times before.
+We can program this functionality the same way we have done many times before.

 > Since we are in a server-side environment, where will be look for the data?